Your Notifications

 Q: Is health insurance available?

-A: Some health insurances do cover tympanoplasty
+A: Some health insurance do cover tympanoplasty

 Q: What are some of my alternatives to tympanoplasty?

 A: Alternatives to tympanoplasty may include a prosthetic ear, which is attached to the skull with the help of titanium pins inserted in the skull.
 For everyday cleaning, this prosthesis has to be removed and its maintenance is very simple and cheap.
 Medications can be used for otosclerosis, which can address the root cause of hearing loss.
-A hole can also be bored in the stapes using a laser light or else hearing aid can also be used.
+A hole can also be bored in the stapes using a laser light or else a hearing aid can also be used.
 In case of an ear infection, the adenoids can be removed, a procedure which is known as adenoidectomy.

 Q: How long does it take to perform tympanoplasty?